-4.4.1 Interrupt Generation:
+4.4.1 Interrupt Generation

-- LSR is by any of the LSR bits 1, 2, 3, 4 and 7. - RXRDY is by RX trigger level. - RXRDY Time-out is by a 4-char plus 12 bits delay timer. - TXRDY is by TX trigger level or TX FIFO empty (or transmitter empty in auto RS-485 control). - MSR is by any of the MSR bits 0, 1, 2 and 3. - Receive Xoff/Special character is by detection of a Xoff or Special character. - CTS# is when its transmitter toggles the input pin (from LOW to HIGH) during auto CTS flow control. - RTS# is when its receiver toggles the output pin (from LOW to HIGH) during auto RTS flow control.
+- LSR is by any of the LSR bits 1, 2, 3, 4 and 7. - RXRDY is by RX trigger level. - RXRDY Time-out is by a 4-char plus 12 bits delay timer. - TXRDY is by TX FIFO empty (FIFO disabled), or TX FIFO spaces above the trigger level (FIFO enabled), or transmitter and thin the control of or transmitter empty in the auto RS-485 control. - MSR is by any of the MSR bits 0, 1, 2 and 3. - GPIO is when any of the GPIO inputs toggle. - Receive Xoff/Special character is by detection of a Xoff or Special character. - CTS# is when its transmitter toggles the input pin (from LOW to HIGH) during auto CTS flow control. - RTS# is when its receiver toggles the output pin (from LOW to HIGH) during auto RTS flow control.